ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 `name` field sets the name of the dependency in Leo code.
 That way we allow developer to resolve collisions in import names manually.
-So, for example, if a developer is adding `howard/silly-sudoku` package to his program, he might define it's in-code name as `sudoku` and import it with that name:
+So, for example, if a developer is adding `howard/silly-sudoku` package to his program, he might define its in-code name as `sudoku` and import it with that name:

 ```ts
 import sudoku;